North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 Canada Likes Lakes

-While the United States of America might be home to the largest lake, Canada has their own fair share of lakes.
+Not only does the United States have a lot of lakes, but Canada does as well.
 Canada has 62% of the world’s lakes within its borders.
 Now that is a lot of lakes!

 When it comes to dangerous jobs in the United States, being president is on that list.
-Of the 46 presidents to take office, 4 were assassinated, 2 died of cerebral hemorrhages, and 2 died of natural causes.
+Of the 46 presidents to take office, four were assassinated, two died of cerebral hemorrhages, and two died of natural causes.
 While being president is prestigious, it comes with a 3.2 percent death rate.

 Cows Can Outnumber Humans